altyn-bulmers/altyn-bulmers/README.md

-🚀 PhD Researcher in Deep Learning for Single-Cell Biology and Cancer Research
+PhD Researcher in Deep Learning for Single-Cell Biology and Cancer Research

 * ⚙️ Daily tools: `.py`, `torch`, `scikit-learn`,`R`, `bash`
 * 🧬 Passionate about AI and Cancer Research
 * 💡 Open to collaborating on projects related to foundation models in biomedicine

-🌍 Let's Connect and build something interesting!
+🌍 Let's Connect and build something useful!
 [LinkedIn](https://www.linkedin.com/in/altynbek-zhubanchaliyev-624b34189/)